midnight-baker/midnight-baker/README.md

 &emsp;🛒 A digital marketplace with custom route planning, interactive quests, and audio/video narration for travelers seeking genuine cultural experiences.

-🎓 I put my education (MS in Cybersecurity and certifications in Security+, Pentest+, and CySA+) to work by designing systems that are secure by design.
+🎓 I put my education to work by designing systems that are secure by design.

+Education:
+-  MS in Cybersecurity
+-  BS in Computer Science

+Certifications:
+-  CompTIA Security+
+-  CompTIA Pentest+
+-  CompTIA CySA+

 💻 I enjoy developing with:
 -  TypeScript
 -  Python